clairejyzhang/claire.com/posts-learning/02-lingo.md

 title: 'linGO: an AR language learning app'
 roles: ['Design']
 year: 2022
 description: How can we use AR to integrate language learning into the real world?
-A project for Brian Smith’s User Interface Design course.
 num: 02
 image: "/images/lingo/lingo-thumbnail.png"
 ---